dkz2r/latex-novice-academic-publishing/episodes/10-text-and-spacing.md

 \vspace{1cm} % 1cm of vertical space
 ```

+We can also use the `\vfill` command to fill the remaining space on a page.
+This is useful for
+centering content vertically on a page.

 ## Explicit Text Formatting

 We've touched on this in previous episodes, but we can also use the following commands to format